cubitouch/energy-data-exploration/dashboards/src/2-energy-origin.md

 </div>

 <div class="note">
-Negative values on this chart represent export rather than import.
+Negative values on this chart represent exports rather than imports.

-At time of writting, this is clear evidence France is a strong energy exporter.
+At the time of writing, this clearly indicates that France is a strong energy exporter.
 </div>